opportus/object-mapper/README.md

 echo $user->getUsername(); // 'Toto'
 ```

-The *automatic mapping* allows seamless mapping of source object's state to the target object.

 Calling the `ObjectMapper::map(object $source, $target, ?Map $map = null): ?object` method presented earlier, with its `$map` parameter set on `null`, makes the method build then use a [`Map`](https://github.com/opportus/object-mapper/blob/master/src/Map/Map.php) composed of the default [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php).

 The default [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php) behavior consists of guessing what is the appropriate point of the source class to connect to each point of the target class.
 The connected *source point* and *target point* compose then a [`Route`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/Route.php) which is followed by the `ObjectMapper::map(object $source, $target, ?Map $map = null): ?object` method.